jessj2397/landing_page/README.md

-Lading page - using flex
+Landing page - using flex